JosephiusX/Colt-Bootcamp-2021/README.md

         362. Express Method Override

-                normally we can only use get and post from a form, method override changes that:
+                normally we can only use get and post from a form in our browser, method override changes that:

                 npm i method-override